pranit-sh/friday/README.md

 - Node.js (version 20 or higher)
 - Running Hana instance

+>This version of @friday is supported for SAP HANA, but it can be extended to work with any type of database.

 ## Known Issues

-- Large document ingestion may take additional time.
+- Ingestion is synchronous and hence large document may take additional time.
-- Limited support for non-text-based documents (e.g., images, PDFs without text layers).
-- No support for url ingestion
+- No support for website ingestion

 ## Release Notes